YanivP/kuberfest/README.md

 # Kuberfest Framework
 A cloud development framework for developers who want enough time for beer.

-Less work = more time = more beer! 🍺
+Less work = more time for beer! 🍺

 ## Intro